AmberCrafter/rustos/documents/BugReport/experiment_iretq_64bit.md

 Due to iretq is used (ss:rsp) to restore the stack, which will offset our virtural memory into invalid memory position.
 $$SS:RPS = VirtualMemory + SS<<4$$

 To solve this problem, we need to set `SS=0` or other valid value when set GDT by our rust code.
+(Flat model?)